SIPEF

 High Conservation Value Network (HCVN)

-SIPEF has been a member of the HCV Network since 2025.
+SIPEF has been a member of the HCVN since 2025.
 The network promotes the HCV approach, a methodology to identify and protect biodiversity and local livelihoods in development areas.

 Palm Oil Collaboration Group (POCG)